 - 4 gallons of water

-- 2 tsp yeast energizer
+- 2 teaspoons yeast energizer

-- 1 packet sweet mead yeast
+- 1 packet of sweet mead yeast

 - Sanitize everything!